An Overview of the Pregnancy Trimesters

 Second Trimester Symptoms

-Although this is a much more comfortable time for many moms-to-be, there may still be some discomforts!
-For example:
+Although this is a much more comfortable time for many pregnant people, there may still be some discomfort!
+Here are some of the potential symptoms in the second trimester of pregnancy:

 Round ligament pain.
 Bands of connective tissue called round ligaments pull and stretch to support your growing uterus.
 As this happens, you may feel a dull ache or sharp pain on one side of your abdomen.
 To help relieve the pain, try changing positions, or, conversely, try not moving for a little while.